Submissions

 The review articles should contain the best analysis of the previous research works' results.
 III.
 Correspondence (Letter to the Editor)

-“Correspondence” section.
+Correspondence (letter to the editor) should be short and decisive observations.
+The Journal will occasionally consider publishing letters to the editor from readers and authors in the “Correspondence” section.
 Letters should provide concise comments and clarifications on recently published articles in this journal.
-Preferably, the letters should relate to previously published articles in the journal, and they should not be preliminary observations requiring validation in a later paper.
+Preferably, the letters should be related to previously published articles in the journal, and they should not be preliminary observations requiring validation in a later paper.
 The letter can contain a maximum of 700 words, and a table can typically have up to four authors.

 1. Short Communications

-Short Communications includes completed projects of smaller scope, but may not be used for preliminary publications of the data; therefore, the same material cannot be published elsewhere as an original paper.
+Short Communications includes completed projects of smaller scope but may not be used for preliminary publications of the data; therefore, the same material cannot be published elsewhere as an original paper.
 The main body of these communications' text should be no more than 2,000 words long and without subheadings.
 Manuscripts should contain no more than 2 figures and/or tables with a maximum of 15 references.
 They should have an abstract not exceeding 150 words in length.
 Manuscripts normally occupy 4 journal pages.
 You should mention 2-4 keywords or short phrases for indexing.
 Indicate the number of words used in the main body of the text.

 1. Case reports